jhanley1321/Open-SQL-DB/README.md

 # Open SQL DB
-The TiemscaleDB and PostgreSQL databas.
+The TiemscaleDB and PostgreSQL database.